Famous people from North East England of the past and present

 Surnames beginning with:

 Real name James Bradford.
-Newcastle-born actor, producer, singer and shipbuilder’s son who rose to prominence after he was cast in the part of the Geordie brickie Oz Osbourne in Auf Wiedersehen Pet.
-Nail created and co-wrote with Ian La Frenais, the Tyneside-based police drama Spender (in which he played the starring role) with additional script writing from sister, Val McLane.
-Nail also wrote and starred in the series Crocodile Shoes about a country and western singer with songs for the series written by Paddy McAloon.
+Newcastle-born actor, producer, singer and shipbuilder’s son who rose to prominence after he was cast in the part of Geordie brickie, Oz Osbourne in the comedy drama series Auf Wiedersehen, Pet (1983-2004).
+Nail created and co-wrote with Ian La Frenais, the Tyneside-based police drama series Spender (1991-1993) in which he played the starring role.
+Additional script writing for Spender came from Nail’s sister, Val McLane.
+Nail also wrote and starred in the series Crocodile Shoes (1994) about a country and western singer with songs for the series written by Paddy McAloon.
 Nail’s hits as a singer-songwriter include Crocodile Shoes, Ain’t no Doubt and the Tyne inspired song Big River.
 A cover of the Rose Royce song Love Don’t Live Here Anymore was another hit for Nail.

 Durham Barons with Anglo-Saxon Roots